One for All (Brand Nubian album)

-One for All is the debut studio album by American hip hop group Brand Nubian, released on December 4, 1990, by Elektra Records.
+One for All is the debut studio album by American hip-hop group Brand Nubian, released on December 4, 1990, by Elektra Records.
 The album was highly acclaimed for its politically charged and socially conscious content.
-Sales never matched the wide acclaim — the album has only sold 350,000 copies as of May 2013 — but it has remained in print since its 1990 release.
 The album is mainly produced by Brand Nubian, but it also features production by Skeff Anselm, Stimulated Dummies, and Dave "Jam" Hall.
-The album's production contains many motifs of hip hop's golden age including James Brown-sampled breakbeats and funky R&B loops.
+The album's production contains many motifs of hip-hop's golden age including James Brown-sampled breakbeats and funky R&B loops.
 The album is broken down track-by-track by Brand Nubian in Brian Coleman's book Check the Technique.

 Reception

 Commercial performance

 One for All charted at number 130 on the U.S. Billboard 200, spending 28 weeks on the chart.
 It also reached number 34 on the Billboard Top Black Albums chart, on which it spent 40 weeks.
 Alex Henderson of Allmusic writes of the album's commercial performance, "In black neighborhoods of New York and Philadelphia, [One for All] was actually a bigger seller than many of the platinum gangsta rap releases outselling it on a national level."